-To close this section, Figure 4 depicts the average first-release errors in the budget balance, revenues, (minus) expenditures and real GDP growth over time.
-The average first-release error in the budget balance is closely tracked by the average first-release error in (minus) spending, but less closely by the first-release error in revenues, in line with the much higher covariance between the budget balance error and the negative of the spending error than between the budget balance error and the negative of the spending the global finance crisis (GFC) in 2009.
+To close this section, Figure 4 depicts the average errors in the budget balance, revenues, minus expenditures and real GDP growth over time.
+The average error in the budget balance is closely tracked by the average error in minus spending, but less closely by that in revenues, in line with the much higher covariance between the budget balance forecast error and the error in minus spending than between the budget balance forecast error and the revenues error.
+The strong relationship between the budget balance forecast error and the error in minus spending is particularly striking during the global finance crisis (GFC) in 2009.
 As already pointed out, it illustrates the operation of the automatic stabilizers, rather than a mistake in planning: when GDP falls sharply compared to its forecast, spending plans are not adjusted or are adjusted with a delay, while revenues decline broadly in line with actual GDP.
-We can also observe a positive correlation between the budget balance error and real GDP growth error.
+We can also observe a positive correlation between the budget balance forecast error and real GDP growth error.
 The commonality between the two is particularly strong during the GFC in 2009.